Julian-Beatty/PyDerivatives_replication/README.md

 This repository contains the replication materials for:

- *“The Asymmetric Relationship Between Returns and Implied Higher Moments in Oil”* by Zhang et al.
+ *“The asymmetric relationship between returns and implied higher order moments : replicated and revisited”* by Julian Beatty.

 ---
 ![Oil Implied Surfaces](pyderivatives/Images/oil_implied_surface.png)